In this class, you will learn about:

 Reading reflections carry 5% of the total grade.

-Homeworks will be graded on a list of criteria (specified on the assignment) such as quality of writing, completeness, insight into technical issues, insight into social issues, etc. For each criterion, you will receive either a check plus, check, or check minus.
-Most criterion will receive a check.
-A plus means "you impressed me."
-A minus means the assignment is incomplete, incorrect, or sloppy in some fashion with respect to that criterion.
-Pluses and minuses are combined to give your grade for the assignment.
-For most assignments, you start out half way between a B+ and A-.
-One plus makes it an A-; one minus makes it a B+.
+Homeworks will be graded on a list of criteria (specified on the assignment) such as quality of writing, completeness, insight into technical issues, insight into social issues, etc. A means "you impressed me."
+B means the assignment is incomplete, incorrect, or sloppy in some fashion with respect to that criterion.
 These are general guidelines to let you know what to expect.
 Grading on specific assignments may differ.

 If English is not your first language, you may request to not be graded on your writing for a particular individual assignment, including the term paper.
 This means you won't be penalized for bad writing.
 To take advantage of this option, you must mark "ESL" (English as a Second Language) on the first page of your assignment/paper.
 This option is not available for group assignments.
 We will do our best to offer useful feedback on your writing.